Gabri000/IAS2018/README.md

 - http://www.plagiarism.org/article/how-do-i-cite-sources

 ## Help for using ATOM, GIT and GITHUB:
-- Create an account on Githut.
+- Create an account on Github.
 - Find a repository to clone or create a new one.
 - Download and install Atom editor from https://atom.io/.
 - Download Git (Portable) to your computer (for instance Desktop but Mercury in not good here!)